SGenheden/Tutorials/SolvationSolute/README.md

     gmx grompp -f temp.mdp -c toluene_wat_equil.gro -p toluene_wat.top -o toluene_wat_dg${X}.tpr -maxwarn 2
     done

-and then run the 21 free energy simulations on a cluster.
+and then run the 21 free energy simulations on a cluster, e.g.

+    gmx mdrun -deffnm toluene_wat_dg0

+or all at the same time using the `-multi` flag

+    gmx mdrun -deffnm toluene_wat_dg0 -multi 21

-To calculate the free energy using BAR (Bennet acceptance ratio) use the following command
+Finally, when all of the simulations have been run we can use this command to calculate the free energy using BAR (Bennet acceptance ratio):

     gmx bar -f toluene_wat_dg{0..20}.xvg